kvarak/dnd/docs/_Classes/ranger.md

 </div>

-Kobold and Gnome rangers are regularly underestimated, but those in the Trickster conclave use that lack of esteem as both a defense and an offense, when need be.
+Halfling, Kobold and Gnome rangers are regularly underestimated, but those in the Trickster conclave use that lack of esteem as both a defense and an offense, when need be.
 Using their cleverness and various talents, they create their own advantages in order to level the playing field.

 ##### Restriction
 The Trickster conclave can only be taken by a Gnome or Kobold character.